kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-05-cert-mgt-issuer-not-created.md

 kubectl get issuers -A
 ```

-If you want to create the Issuer CR in a different Namespace, adjust the `cert-management` component settings during the installation.
+If you want to create the Issuer CR in a different Namespace, adjust the `cert-management` settings during the installation.